wcgrizolli/surface_from_gradient/README.md

 # Installation

-:warning: **Attention**: Only tested in Linux
+:warning: **Attention**: Only tested in Linux :penguin:

 Experient users can simply download the zip file from github and use it as any `python` library.
 Please have a look at the examples.

-Below is described the step to use git and conda to properly setup an enviroment and solve dependencies
+Below is described the step to use `git` and `conda` to properly setup an enviroment and solve dependencies

 ### Step 1 - Syncing with github